-The FSCS is the UK’s statutory fund of last resort for customers of authorized financial services firms.
-Compensation is usually payable if an authorized firm is unable or unlikely to meet its financial obligations for example because it has ceased trading or become insolvent.
+The FSCS is the UK’s statutory fund of last resort for customers of authorised financial services firms.
+Compensation is usually payable if an authorised firm is unable or unlikely to meet its financial obligations for example because it has ceased trading or become insolvent.
 If we are unable to meet our obligations, you may be entitled to compensation from the FSCS.
 Insurance arranging is covered for 90% of a claim, without any upper limit; however compulsory classes of insurance (such as motor insurance) are covered for 100% of the claim.
 Further information about the FSCS can be found at www.fscs.org.uk or by telephoning them on 0800 678 1100.

 Information and changes we need to know about

 You must take reasonable care to provide complete and accurate answers to the questions we ask when you take out, make changes to, and renew your policy.